Table Of Contents

 Vaccines that aim to prevent cancer are called preventative cancer vaccines.
 Vaccines that aim to treat cancer are a type of immunotherapy called therapeutic cancer vaccines.

-Vaccination leads to immunization, which makes a person immune to developing diseases or cancers.
+Vaccination leads to immunization, which makes people immune to developing diseases or cancers.

 The U.S. Food and Drug Administration (FDA) has approved only one therapeutic cancer vaccine.
 Sipuleucel-T (Provenge) was approved in 2010 to treat advanced prostate cancer.

-The FDA has approved a number of preventative cancer vaccines such as the HPV vaccine that prevents cervical cancer and the hepatitis B vaccine that prevents liver cancer.
+The FDA has approved several preventative cancer vaccines, such as the HPV vaccine, which prevents cervical cancer and the hepatitis B vaccine, which prevents liver cancer.

 No preventative or therapeutic cancer vaccine has been approved to treat mesothelioma, but researchers are working to develop them.